en:lang="en-US"

 En el B&W Hallerne Arena, los viejos astilleros en los que se desarrolló el festival, Eurovisión volvió a ser todo un escaparate tecnológico de luz, proyección, sonido y pirotecnia.
 En total, más de 700 personas entre cámaras, personal de producción y técnicos, han hecho posible uno de los mayores espectáculos audiovisuales del año con un presupuesto de 32 millones de euros.

-Eurovision 2014 (Photo: Thomas Hanses / UER)The Eurovision Song Contest is, without a doubt, one of the biggest international television events of the year, with participants from all over the continent battling for the title of best European song.
+Eurovision 2014 (Photo: Thomas Hanses / Uer)The Eurovision Song Festival is undoubtedly one of the largest international television events of the year, with participants from the entire continent battling for the title of Best European Song.

-Each edition is followed by an estimated 125 million viewers in 56 countries, including China for the first time this year.
-Organized by the European Broadcasting Union (EBU).
+Each edition is estimated that it is followed by 125 million viewers in 56 countries, including for the first time this year, China.
+Organized by the European Union Radiodifusion (UER).
 Its signal contribution and distribution network, Eurovision, is one of the largest on the planet combining fiber and satellite and serves, among many other events, the festival itself.

-Eurovision distributes the live broadcast via satellite with a footprint covering all of Europe and the Middle East.
-This means that the signal only needs to be sent once, and broadcasters across the continent can now transmit the signal live to their viewers.
+Eurovision distributes live broadcast through satellite with a footprint that covers all of Europe and the Middle East.
+This means that the signal is only necessary to send it once, being able to now be able to transmit the live signal for their spectators.

-Eurovision 2014 (Foto: Andres Putting / UER)But perhaps one of the most difficult aspects of the Eurovision Song Contest is the timing of the voting, since it involves linking shipping and return to all participating countries.
-Managing the capacity of your network to the millimeter is a challenge to ensure the timing of the popular vote.
+Eurovision 2014 (Photo: other people's putting / uer)But perhaps one the most difficult aspects of the Eurovision Festival is the moment of voting, since it entails linking all the participating countries with shipping and return.
+Managing the millimeter the capacity of its network is a challenge to ensure the moment of the popular vote.

-At the core of its network, Eurovision uses Colt's high-capacity fiber optic connections capable of transmitting data at 10 Gbps, providing a reliable high-bandwidth “pipeline” to manage contributions from across Europe.
+In the nucleus of its network, Eurovision uses Colt high capacity fiber optic connections capable of transmitting data to 10 Gbps providing a “pipe” of large reliable bandwidth that allows managing contributions throughout Europe.

-However, when there is no two-way interaction between commentators in different countries, latency becomes the big problem.
-The satellite adds a time delay, which can even reach two seconds, so Eurovision is forced to play at the same time with the latency over fiber to adjust the sending and return channels.
+However, when there is no two -way interaction among commentators in different countries, latency becomes the big problem.
+The satellite adds a time delay, which can even reach two seconds, so Eurovision is forced to play at the same time with fiber latency to adjust the shipping and return channels.

 Eurovision 2014 (Photo: Sander Hesterman)A great technological showcase